vishwa7p/asmt_jaiinfo/README.md

 # asmt_jaiinfo

-#Manager signup and add employee process.
+# Employee CURD operations process.
-This is the code repository for project [my_project using Django rest framework](https://github.com/vishwa7p/mb_full_stack.git)
+This is the code repository for project [my_project using Django rest framework](https://github.com/vishwa7p/asmt_jaiinfo.git)

 I have used Django rest framework to create CURD operations